-NEWPORT BEACH, Calif. - Every swing and putt and even the missed shots at a recent golf tournament in Newport Beach represented another dollar to help Orange County's most vulnerable children.
+NEWPORT BEACH, Calif.
+(KABC) -- Every swing and putt and even the missed shots at a recent golf tournament in Newport Beach represented another dollar to help Orange County's most vulnerable children.

 The tournament was organized by Sage Hill High School senior Carissa Long for the nonprofit Illumination Foundation.